 These are herbs/foods that naturally reduce blood sugar levels.

 Type 1 – “Gymnema Sylvestre” is also a powerful herb that reduces blood sugar effectively due to a chemical constituent known as Gymnemic Acid, which is able to reduce blood sugar by stimulating pancreatic function.
 Long term, this may be able to regenerate beta cells.
 In clinical trials, Gymnema Sylvestre has been able to improve blood sugar levels in both type 1 and type 2 Diabetes.
 (See study 1 and study 2).

 (Contact an Ayurvedic Doctor if you have any questions about these herbs.)

-Boost Cellular Metabolism Function (Type 2)
+Boost Cellular Metabolic Function (Type 2)

 Use a Shilajit Supplement (under the proper supervision of an Ayurvedic doctor)

 Shilajit is a sticky, blackish colored substance that comes out of the rocks in the Himalayan mountains.
 It has been used for its medicinal benefits for thousands of years.
-Ayurvedic doctors have used the substance for thousands of years to treat not only Diabetes, but also Cardiovascular, Neurological, gastro-intestinal, Endocrinological, Geriatric, Degenerative and Immunological diseases.
+Ayurvedic doctors have used the substance for thousands of years to treat not only Diabetes but also Cardiovascular, Neurological, gastro-intestinal, Endocrinological, Geriatric, Degenerative and Immunological diseases.

-This mineral-infused herbal exudate is classified predominantly as an adapogen, mucolytic, nutritive, aphrodisiac and anabolic substance.
+This mineral-infused herbal exudate is classified predominantly as an adaptogen, mucolytic, nutritive, aphrodisiac and anabolic substance.
 Shilajit is beneficial in building stronger muscles, improving stamina, and thus improves the absorption of nutrients including sugar.
 Shilajit enhances mitochondrial function which plays a major role in cellular metabolism and energy and can be used in mitochondrial diseases.
 The rich mineral content provides the body with trace minerals which are essential for carrying out vital functions.

 According to one research study, Shilajit proved to have a stronger hypoglycemic effect than Metformin (1).
 Many other research works have been done and are going on proving the efficacy of Shilajit in the treatment of several diseases including Diabetes as well as its complications.
 Therefore apart from its ability to rejuvenate the body, it also has a direct action on sugar metabolism.